What Is Salt Room Therapy?

 What To Expect During Your Salt Room Session

 What is a Salt Room experience like?

 It is very pleasant and relaxing!
 You arrive 15 minutes prior to your start time to check in, put your belongings in your locker, and get settled into the Salt Room.
-For the session, you sit or recline comfortably in one of our five zero gravity chairs along with the other session participants.
+For the session, you sit or recline comfortably in one of our zero gravity chairs.
 During the session, you can read a book or magazine or simply sit quietly and enjoy the quiet break from technology.
 There is nothing to be done during a salt session but relax and breathe in the halogenated air.